kigawas/blog/content/posts/y-combinator-in-python.md

 ### The way to delay evaluation

-So if we want to delay the evaluation of an expression, what should we do?
+In order to delay the evaluation of an expression, what should we do?
 Say we don't want Python to evaluate `3 + 3` right now, we can wrap them into a function:

 ```python
 another_f = lambda: 3 + 3
 ```

-Thus, the `3+3` will only be evaluated when the function gets invoked as `another_f()`.
+Thus, the `3 + 3` will only be evaluated when the function gets invoked as `another_f()`.

 > It is called "[eta conversion](https://wiki.haskell.org/Eta_conversion)" in lambda calculus, which can be regarded as saving some code for future execution.